 A brief note of explanation should be sent to the office about the medication and when it should be taken.
-A SIGNED DOCTOR'S NOTE must be included, even for non-prescription medications.
-A note faxed from your doctor is fine.
+A SIGNED DOCTOR'S NOTE must be included for prescription medications.

 Send medication in the original bottle.
 Some pharmacies will provide two bottles if you advise them that you will need one for school use.
 The container must be clearly marked with the following: